awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + **Audit account** – This account is for your team of users that need access to the audit information made available by AWS Control Tower\.
 You can also use this account as the access point for third\-party tools that will perform programmatic auditing of your environment to help you audit for compliance purposes\.
 + **Log archive account** – This account is for your team of users that need access to all the logging information for all of your enrolled accounts within registered OUs in your landing zone\.

 These accounts are created in the **Security** OU when you create your landing zone\.
-As a best practice, we recommend that when you need to perform some action in these accounts, you should use an AWS SSO user with the appropriately scoped permissions\.
+As a best practice, we recommend that when you perform actions in these accounts, you should use an AWS SSO user with the appropriately scoped permissions\.

 For the sake of clarity, this User Guide always refers to the shared accounts by their default names: **log archive** and **audit**\.
 As you read this document, remember to substitute the customized names you give to these accounts initially, if you choose to customize them\.
 You can view your accounts with their customized names on the **Account details** page\.